 3 – Closing and choking Hi-Hats

-A real drummer would never play a closed hi-hat at the same time as an open hi-hat.
+Another top tip for how to program drums is that a real drummer would never play a closed hi-hat at the same time as an open hi-hat.
 It’s just not possible unless they have two hat sets on their kit.
-When a drummer opens the hat for an accent and then closes it with his/her foot there should be no other closed hi-hat sound in that groove while the hat is opening and closing.
+When a drummer opens the hat for an accent and then closes it with his/her foot, there should be no other closed hi-hat sound in that groove while the hat is opening and closing.

 Your sampler or virtual instrument should allow the open hi-hat sound to be choked out whenever the hi-hat foot pedal sound is triggered.
 This emulates how a real hi-hat operates.
 If you’ve put together your own kit from single hit samples your sampler should allow you to do this, read the manual as all samplers are different.
 Ableton Live has a really cool function for doing this as shown in this video – how to make a hip hop drum groove.